 Children’s Shows That Teach Thankfulness

 We love Daniel Tiger in our house.
-This episode is all about being thankful (of course!).
+This episode is all about being thankful (of course).
 The neighborhood gets together for Thank You Day.
 They write notes to each other about what they’re thankful for and hang them on a special tree.

 Children’s Books About Being Thankful

 Books are a great resource to introduce being thankful to your toddler or preschooler especially if you’re not sure where to start or not sure how much they’ll understand.
 There are a lot of great books on thankfulness for kids.
-These are geared toward young readers with short phrases and easy to understand language.

 The Thankful Book by Todd Parr